UDOOboard/Neo-Docs/docs/13_Advanced_Topics/04_Compile_Android_From_Source.md

 * recovery.img: kernel and initial root ramdisk used in recovery mode, generated from kernel and ramdisk-recovery.img
 * u-boot.imx: the U-Boot bootloader.
 This is the first executed binary that loads the kernel and all the system.

-The images are sufficient to boot UDOO DUAL/QUAD board with the default kernel configuration.
+The images are sufficient to boot UDOO NEO board with the default kernel configuration.

 ## Create a microSD from the Android built files

-Once the new Android system images are created, it is necessary to prepare a µSD card with the images and boot UDOO DUAL/QUAD board.
+Once the new Android system images are created, it is necessary to prepare a µSD card with the images and boot UDOO NEO board.
 A script is provided to help with this step.
 In a way similar to what is described in the Run Android section, the script will partition and format the SD card and then copies the new Android images into the correct partitions, reading them directly from [$OUT].
 It is sufficient to follow the next steps.

 Connect the SD card to your host PC, and use the `dmesg` or `fdisk -l` commands to find the device name; we suppose it is /dev/sdc.